marcjwilliams1/SubClonalSelection.jl/example/README.md

 ![plot](/example/neutral/plots/neutral-modelposterior.png)

 We can visually inspect how well this model fits the data by overlaying a summary (mean and 95% credible intervals) of the VAF data from simulations that were accepted on top of the target data set.
-Plot the histogram for model 2.
+Plot the histogram for the model with 0 subclones.
 ```julia
 plothistogram(out, 0) #0 specified to only plot data from simulations of model 0
 ```